Rajpura: Swayambhu Temple

 The temple is dedicated to Lord Shiva and is located in Nalas village.
 Here the self-born Lingam of Lord Shiv is present, which is why it is called Swayambhu.
 Since the 15th century, the temple has been home to Sadhu's.
 There is also a 65 ft-tall sculpture of Lord Shiva at the entrance of the temple and the height of the temple is above 100 ft.
 Every year, it is decorated beautifully for the Maha Shivaratri Festival.

-St. Thomas Catholic Church, Rajpura
+St. Thomas Catholic Church

 St. Thomas Catholic Church is a Roman Catholic parish located in Rajpura, Patiala district, Punjab.
 It falls under the Diocese of Simla–Chandigarh and serves as one of the primary Christian worship centres in the city.
 The church is dedicated to St. Thomas, whose feast is celebrated annually on 3 July.